Gladstone LNG: 1.4. Physical Loss of Habitat

 The ecological importance of nurseries for fish and crabs and feeding grounds for dugongs and turtles have guaranteed their protection from dredging.
 But masses of seagrass, mangroves and mudflats didn't have the same fate (Landos, 2012).
 Dredging and removal of these areas have impacted the sustainability of fisheries (where a fish breeds) around the harbour.
 Because coastal ecosystems are interconnected, a loss in fishery production is expected when removing large swaths of habitat (Connolly, et al., 2006).
 This is exactly what happened in Gladstone harbour, an effect that is highly likely to affect areas well outside of Gladstone harbour (Landos, 2012).
-This problem is made significantly worse by the fact that Gladstone port has the only significant area of seagrass for 170km to the north and south (Connolly, et al., 2006).
+This problem is made significantly worse by the fact that Gladstone port has the only significant area of seagrass for 170 km to the north and south (Connolly, et al., 2006).
 Even after the dredging has concluded it is unlikely that fishery production will ever recover.

 2. Increased shipping traffic around the great barrier reef

 Each year more than 11,000 ships traverse the waters around the Great Barrier Reef (Dredging and Shipping Near the Great Barrier Reef, n.d.).
-350 of whom are bulk LNG carriers departing Gladstone (Record exports of LNG leave Gladstone in 2020-21, 2021).
+350 of whom are bulk LNG carriers departing Gladstone (Record exports of LNG leave Gladstone in 2020–21, 2021).
 A singular ship traversing the great barrier reef causes only low-level damage, but as the shipping volume increases, these damages can accumulate significantly over time.
-Examples of these include damage from anchors and propellors, the introduction of invasive species, greenhouse gas and nitrogen oxide emission, and contamination from coal dust, sewage, and compounds, including oil and heavy metals (Shipping in the Great Barrier Reef: the miners' highway, 2022).
+Examples of these include damage from anchors and propellers, the introduction of invasive species, greenhouse gas and nitrogen oxide emission, and contamination from coal dust, sewage, and compounds, including oil and heavy metals (Shipping in the Great Barrier Reef: the miners' highway, 2022).
 This extra number of ships is increasing the likelihood of strikes on dugongs, turtles, whales, and other mammals.
 While also exposing them to excessive noise and light pollution (see 1.3) (Shipping in the Great Barrier Reef: the miners' highway, 2022).